Valdez loses no-hitter with 2 outs in 9th on Seager homer as Astros beat rival Rangers 4-2

 Valdez, whose other no-hitter was a 2-0 victory against Cleveland on Aug.
 1, 2023, had a perfect game through five innings, but still faced the minimum of 18 batters through six.

-The perfect game ended when Jonah Heim opened the sixth by reaching on third baseman Bregman’s throwing error.
+The perfect game ended when Jonah Heim opened the sixth by reaching on Bregman’s throwing error.
 Grossman then grounded into a double play before Duran was called out on strikes.

 Bregman’s error came when he fielded a high chopper on the run and threw low to first baseman Jon Singleton, who couldn’t make the scoop about a half step ahead of Heim.

-Semien walked with two outs in the seventh to finally get a fourth batter to the plate in an inning for Texas, but Jung struck out on three pitches.
+Semien walked with two outs in the seventh to finally get a fourth batter to the plate in the same inning for Texas, but Jung struck out on three pitches.

 Valdez cruised through the eighth with routine flyouts from Wyatt Langford, Adolis García and Heim.